koodikulma-fi/mixin-types/README.md

 ## 2. SIMPLE MIXINS

-- For sequencing simple mixins, use the `Mixins` and `MixinsWith` methods.
+- For sequencing many mixins together, use the `Mixins` and `MixinsWith` methods.

 ### Using `Mixins` (for a sequence of mixins)